J-Spinks/jet-assignment/README.md

 Then navigate to the project directory.

-If not using Git, a copy the Project can be downloaded via .zip file on GitHub by following the https link above.
+Alternatively, a clone of the Project can be downloaded via .zip file on GitHub by following the https link above.

 ### **Install dependencies**
-Once the repository has been cloned, run the following command to install all necessary packages and dependencies specified in the package.json:
+Once the repository has been cloned, run the following command to install all necessary packages and dependencies:

     `npm install`

-### **Build**
+### **Bundle packages**
 To bundle the project, run:

     `npx webpack`